WATER

 NON POINT SOURCE PROJECTS

-The Water Surveys Section collaborates with LDEQ's Non-Point Source Section to help plan and execute several water quality projects through field data assessment and sample collection.
-Section 319 of the Clean Water Act required that the states develop a plan to reduce and control various types of NPS pollution, which comes in the form of agriculture and urban runoff, home sewage systems and many other sources.
-Water Surveys is tasked with reconnaisance of accessible and representative sites for each project, as well as adhering to monthly or bi-monthly water sample and flow measurement collection schedules.
+The Water Surveys Section collaborates with LDEQ's Non-Point Source (NPS) Section to help plan and execute several water quality projects through field data assessment and sample collection.
+Section 319 of the Clean Water Act required that the states develop a plan to reduce and control various types of NPS pollution, which comes in the form of agriculture and urban runoff, home sewage systems and other sources.
+Water Surveys is tasked with reconnaissance of accessible and representative sites for each project, as well as adhering to monthly or bi-monthly water sample and flow measurement collection schedules.
 Their efforts provide a qualitative and quantitative assessment of a waterbody and help identify potential "hotspots" for non-point source pollution.
-With the help of Louisiana Department of Agriculture and Forestry (LDAF) and the implementation of Best Management Practices (BMPs), LDEQ is hoping to educate local entities of how their land use practices can adversely affect local waterbodies.
+With the help of the Louisiana Department of Agriculture and Forestry (LDAF) and the United States Department of Agriculture-Natural Resource Conservation Servce (USDA-NRCS) and the implementation of Best Management Practices (BMPs), LDEQ is hoping to educate local entities of how their land use practices can adversely affect local waterbodies.

 2012